Quick link: Management back to main page

 Physical activity, positive interactions with others, supporting others, hobbies and being involved in a community all support a healthy mind.
 A healthy diet is also important.

-For more information visit www.actbelongcommit.org.au - Western Australian site on mind and body for wellness.
+Resource: www.actbelongcommit.org.au - Western Australian site on mind and body for wellness

 The SANE Guide to Good Mental Health: For people affected by kidney disease